ShivamGoyal-1509/about_me/README.md

 # About Me

 Welcome to my GitHub repository!
-Here you will find a collection of my projects, showcasing my skills in Cybersecurity, Machine Learning, Deep Learning and Automation.
+Here you will find a collection of my projects, showcasing my skills in Cybersecurity, Data Analytics, Software Development and Testing, Machine Learning, Deep Learning, Computer Architecture and Automation.
 I am currently pursuing a Master's degree in Electrical and Computer Engineering at Boston University, Boston, MA and have a background in Electronics and Computer Engineering from Thapar Institute of Engineering and Technology, Patiala, India.

 Feel free to explore my work and connect with me on [LinkedIn](https://linkedin.com/in/shivam-goyal-7061291b3).